-BT Halo gives you access to home tech experts, a newer Smart Hub 2 router, the Keep Connected promise and double data on BT Mobile.
+BT Halo gives you unbreakable wi-fi, home tech experts, a Smart Hub 2 router, the full fibre promise and double data on BT Mobile.

 In this article, we’ll review the BT Halo service.
-We’ll start by looking at the features of Halo, including for both BT Broadband and BT Mobile customers.
-We’ll then look at the price plans available with BT Halo and at alternative services available from other internet service providers.
+We’ll start by looking at the BT Halo plans and how the Halo 3 package compares to Halo 3+.
+We’ll then look at each of the BT Halo features in more detail, before looking at the plans available and at alternatives from other internet providers.

 What is BT Halo?

 In the UK, Halo is BT’s flagship price plan.
 It promises to give you “the UK’s only unbreakable wi-fi connection” along with a number of added benefits across your BT Broadband and BT Mobile plans.

 If you’re an existing BT Broadband customer, you might be able to upgrade to Halo 3 from as little as £1 extra per month (this will be more expensive if you want the full Halo 3+ package).
 Meanwhile, if you’re a new BT Broadband customer, you can get full fibre broadband together with Halo 3+.

 At present, BT offers a choice of two different Halo packages: BT Halo 3 and BT Halo 3+.
 The following table shows a side-by-side comparison of the features available on each one:

 |Home Tech Experts||✔||✔|

 |Keep Connected Promise||✔||✔|